hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 placed the dough in my bathroom where I constantly had around 22°C.

 After 12 hours return to your sourdough and check whether it has expanded in size.
-Take a new jar and repeat the same process with now 40 grams of sourdough from the initial feeding.
+Take a new jar and repeat the same process with now **40 grams of sourdough from the initial feeding**.
 This means your sourdough always has fresh flour to feed on.
 You divide it into 1/3.
 This also has the advantage to leave over fermented, too sour parts away.
 In the jar from the initial feeding you should still have some sourdough left, probably around 75 grams, as you always